bpnag/Angular-and-API-Project/README.md

 * NUnit

 ## Setup
-To run this project please go to "TechnicalExercise\TechnicalExercise\FClient" path in command prompt and run below command to install node modules.
+To run this project please go to "TechnicalExercise\TechnicalExercise\FClient" path in command prompt and run below command to install node modules(Otherwise you will be getting build errors in VS2019).

 ```
 npm install